 Why waste so much time on this?
-I have to thank my genuine curiosity and my OCD :P. What goal?
-Well, there were some people calling WC a liar, while some were calling him a genius in the Internet-Sphere.
-Therefore I wanted to understand with as much proof as I can find, what has actually sparked this controversial discussion and why WC was in the center of it.
+I have to thank my genuine curiosity and my OCD :P. What was my goal?
+Well, there were some people calling WC a liar, while others were calling him a genius in the Internet-Sphere.
+Therefore, I wanted to understand, with as much proof as I could find, what actually sparked this controversial discussion and why WC was the center of it.

 In the following text, I try to analyze WC’s claims based on the cross-referenced information I have found (source references provided at the end of the current post).

-This analysis is merely my summary on the events that happened (his claims) using the sources I have found.
-I really hope that I have written this with an impartial point of view and I managed to capture things in the right perspective (whatever that is).
+This analysis is merely my summary of the events that happened (his claims) using the sources I found.
+I really hope that I have written this with an impartial point of view and managed to capture things in the right perspective (whatever that is).

 Ip Man was a very traditional Chinese man.
-When I say “traditional”, I mean in his beliefs & his way of life.
+When I say “traditional”, I mean his beliefs & his way of life.
 Don’t forget we are talking about Hong Kong of 1950’s when the East was just getting started to be wide open to the West.
-Ip Man was so traditional, he even refused to teach Wing Chun to Westerners.
+Ip Man was so traditional that he even refused to teach Wing Chun to Westerners.

-Furthermore, Chinese families follow patrilineal descent line.
-A patrilineal descent line is the line of fathers and sons making up all of male ancestors.
-In other words, sons keep the family line going, while daughters, at marriage, is assumed to be removed from family’s own descent line.
+Furthermore, Chinese families follow patrilineal descent lines.
+A patrilineal descent line is the line of fathers and sons making up all of the male ancestors.
+In other words, sons keep the family line going, while daughters, at marriage, are assumed to be removed from the family’s descent line.

-So, for a typical Chinese father his sons are everything for him.
+So, for a typical Chinese father, his sons mean everything to him.
 They are his pride, they will inherit his wealth/debts (if any) and the family secrets (if any), they are the continuation of the family blood line.

-At that time, WC was just another kid like many others who have visited his school from time to time, a kid who was just another junior at his school, a kid who had absolutely no blood association to Ip Man at all.
+At that time, WC was just another kid like many others who had visited Ip Man’s school from time to time, a kid who was just another junior at his school, a kid who had absolutely no blood association to Ip Man at all.

-Now, having said the above, think about it – why would Ip Man, who was traditional in his believes and his way of life, would choose WC over his sons?
-Why would Ip Man choose this 13-year old kid over his own flesh and blood (his sons) to be the true and the only keeper of the “secret” Wing Chun system?
+Now, having said the above, think about this – why would Ip Man, who was traditional in his beliefs and way of life, choose WC over his sons?
+Why would Ip Man choose this 13-year old kid over his own flesh and blood to be the true and the only keeper of the “secret” Wing Chun system?

-In other words, has Ip Man found his own sons (which by the way joined Ip Man in Hong Kong only in 1962 ) and his senior students like Chu Shong Tin (Tsui Sheung Tin) & Wong Shun Leung to be unworthy in carrying the “secret technique” in comparison to 13-year old WC?
+In other words, did Ip Man find his own sons (who by the way joined Ip Man in Hong Kong only in 1962 ) and his senior students like Chu Shong Tin (Tsui Sheung Tin) & Wong Shun Leung to be unworthy in carrying the “secret technique” in comparison to the 13-year old WC?

 This whole idea is absurd.
 Nonetheless, this legend was successfully “bought” by the Western world when it was first published in the 80’s .

 Why?
-Well, IMHO we Westerners are suckers for the mysterious fairy tales from the East, especially in the martial art world.
-How can we not believe to a beautifully presented story by a Chinese dude who is fit, knows martial arts and which was published in one of the biggest martial arts magazines of those times?
+Well, IMHO we Westerners are suckers for the mysterious fairy tales from the East, especially in the martial arts world.
+How could we not believe a beautifully presented story from a Chinese dude who is fit, knows martial arts and who was published in one of the biggest martial arts magazines of those times?
 Backed by the fact that the man trained Bruce Lee him self and has 2-3 pictures proving his direct connection to Bruce Lee and Ip Man, add Bruce Lee’s fame into equation – this legend was gold.
 Also, WC had an element of being the first Chinese martial artist making such bold statements in the West.
 Who would dare to prove otherwise?
-Interestingly to note, WC became rather outspoken after passing of Ip Man & Bruce Lee.
+Interestingly to note, WC became rather outspoken after the passing of Ip Man & Bruce Lee.